MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/add-personal-tab.md

 ### Create a theme change handler

 With the `context` properties in hand, your app has a solid understanding of what's happening around it in Teams.
 But the app still doesn't know its appearance should reflect whatever `theme` a user configures.
-For example, if you set your theme to **Dark**, your tab's background doesn't match—this is not a recommended Teams user experience.
+For example, if you set your theme to **Dark**, your tab's background doesn't match, and that's not a recommended user experience for Teams.

 You need a handler so that your app's state changes with the theme.
 Insert the following theme change handler immediately after the `microsoftTeams.getContext()` call.